 2. The ramen

 Ramen is one of the most popular Japanese dishes.
 It is a bowl of noodles, made from wheat, served with soy sauce or miso soup and mixed with many kinds of foods.
-The most typical are pieces of pork, green onion, seaweed and eggs.
+The most typical are pieces of beef, green onion, seaweed and eggs.
 It is difficult to compare the flavours of this dish with those you regularly consume : they are unique.
 The ramen is very tasty, although it often depends on the place or restaurant where you order it.
-The way the pork is cooked sometimes makes it so soft and supple that it breaks in half as soon as you catch it with your chopsticks.
+The way the beef is cooked sometimes makes it so soft and supple that it breaks in half as soon as you catch it with your chopsticks.
 If you order a bowl of ramen with a bowl of rice, you can be sure that you will be satisfied once this meal is over.
 I mean, if you can.

 Tempuras are a fried Japanese snack made from seafood and vegetables.
 However, it is not uncommon to find tempura from chicken and fish, seasoned with a sauce made of ginger, sugar and soy sauce.
 For vegetables, you can find plenty of different varieties.
 This snack must be small enough to be eaten in one bite, and as far as frying is concerned, it must not be too oily.
-Tempuras are served with Tentsuyu sauce, composed of dashi, mirin and soy sauce.
+Tempuras are served with Tentsuyu sauce, composed of dashi and soy sauce.

 4. Kare raisu (rice with curry)

 Kare Raisu is also a very famous dish in Japan.
 It is simply curry rice, but the taste is very different from what one can know in France.
 Japanese curry rice requires different varieties of meat and vegetables.
 Traditionally used vegetables are onion, carrot and sweet potato.
-The meat used is usually chicken, pork, beef and sometimes duck.
+The meat used is usually chicken, beef and sometimes duck.
 As for spices, it is raised to your choice: sweet, normal or very spicy.
 Japanese curry rice is usually very spicy !